xTool O1 Omni vs eufyMake E1: Two Machines, One Bench

 Buy now if the deadline matters more than waiting.

-The order-now path wins the practical argument today because pricing, accessories, cartridges, texture claims, and replacement-part signals are already visible enough to model.
+The order-now path wins the practical argument today because pricing, accessories, cartridges, texture workflow, and replacement-part signals are already visible enough to model.

-Best published edgeDated pricing benchmarks, including $2,299 sale / $2,499 list Basic, plus clear cartridge and kit listings.
+Best known edgeDated pricing benchmarks, including $2,499 Basic, plus clear cartridge and kit listings.

 Software trailOfficial updates now include offline/AP/local workflows and a 2026-05-08 maintenance roadmap watch item.